Setup CI pipeline for iOS projects on gitlab.com

 The use of unset cd

-is used, it will redefine the cd
+unset cdwhen rvm is used, it will redefine the cd command as below:

 When the

-command (as in the example)or can be added in
+cdcommand (as in the example)or can be added in

 .bash_profile